Computing Connection Matrices of Conley Complexes via Algebraic Morse Theory: Introduction

 Morse theory is the study of homological data compression via gradient flows.
 In classical Morse theory, the singular homology of a compact manifold can be recovered from a \emph{Morse complex}, a chain complex generated by critical points of a Morse function, and whose boundary operator expresses relations between critical points by gradient flow.
 In discrete Morse theory~\cite{Forman1998MorseComplexes}, Forman transplants smooth Morse theory to the setting of finite CW complexes, where the role of the gradient {is enacted by} an \emph{acyclic partial matching} of cells.
 Given an acyclic partial matching, we can construct a smaller chain complex chain homotopic to the cellular chain complex, with chains generated by only unmatched `critical' cells.

-Discrete Morse theory can be further abstracted algebraically as a chain homotopic reduction of \emph{poset graded chain complexes}, whose links with Morse theory emerged from \emph{Conley theory}, an extension of Morse-theoretic constructs to non-gradient dynamical systems~\cite{Franzosa,Robbin1992LyapunovFunctor}.
-Given a poset graded chain complex $(C,d)$ of vector spaces, its \emph{Conley complex} $(\M, d^\M)~$\cite[Def.~4.23]{harker2021} is the \emph{minimal} chain homotopic reduction that respects the poset grading (see \Cref{rmk:con_index}), satisfying the following conditions given in \cref{def:connection_matrix}: \begin{enumerate} \item There is a chain homotopy equivalence between $(\M, d^\M)$ and $(C, d)$ compatible with the poset filtration; and \item Restricted within each poset grade, the differential $d^\M$ is trivial. \end{enumerate} A matrix {representation $\Delta$ of the differential} $d^\M $ is called a \emph{connection matrix}.
-The chain groups of the Conley complex, called Conley indices, consist of relative homology cycles of $C$ supported on each poset grade, generalising the Morse indices associated to critical points and cells in smooth Morse theory.
-We can consider a Conley complex to be the minimal representative of its equivalence class of complexes in the homotopy category of $P$-graded chain complexes.
+Discrete Morse theory can be further abstracted algebraically as a chain homotopic reduction of \emph{poset-graded chain complexes}, whose links with Morse theory emerged from \emph{Conley theory}, an extension of Morse-theoretic constructs to non-gradient dynamical systems~\cite{Franzosa,Robbin1992LyapunovFunctor}.
+Given a poset-graded chain complex $(C,d)$ of vector spaces, its \emph{Conley complex} $(\oC, \od)~$\cite[Def.~4.23]{harker2021} is the \emph{minimal} chain homotopic reduction that respects the poset grading (see \Cref{rmk:con_index}), satisfying the following conditions given in \cref{def:connection_matrix}: \begin{enumerate} \item There is a chain homotopy equivalence between $(\oC, \od)$ and $(C, d)$ that is compatible with the poset filtration; and \item Restricted within each poset grade, the differential $\od$ is trivial. \end{enumerate} A matrix {representation $\Delta$ of the differential} $\od$ is called a \emph{connection matrix}.
+The chain groups of the Conley complex, called Conley indices, consist of relative homology cycles of $C$ supported at each poset grade, generalising the Morse indices associated to critical points (cells) in smooth (discrete) Morse theory.
+We can consider a Conley complex to be the minimal representative of its equivalence class of complexes in the homotopy category of poset-graded chain complexes.